Category Archives: Saxe-Coburg and Gotha

 Ferdinand and his second wife, Eleonore, on their wedding day. source: Wikipedia

 Having given birth to three children, and expecting a fourth within five years had taken a toll on Maria Louise’s already frail health.
 She developed pneumonia while pregnant with her youngest child, and died on January 31, 1899, just a day after giving birth.
 Nine years later, on February 28, 1908, Ferdinand married Princess Eleonore Reuss of Köstritz.
-She stepped in as a mother to his children, although the couple did not have any children.
+She stepped in as a mother to his children, although the couple did not have children.

-Since its establishment as a principality, Bulgaria had been under the sovereignty of the Ottoman Empire.
+Since its establishment as a principality, Bulgaria was under the sovereignty of the Ottoman Empire.
 However, on October 5, 1908, Ferdinand proclaimed independence, elevating Bulgaria to a kingdom and becoming Tsar Ferdinand I. Much of the next ten years was consumed by war.
 The First Balkan War in 1912 saw significant land gains, but these were nearly all negated by losses during the Second Balkan War the following year, and soon, World War I began.
 In the beginning, Bulgaria remained neutral while being courted by both sides due to the country’s location and strong military.
 Having entered the war in the fall of 1915, siding with the Central Powers, initial successes were soon overshadowed by significant losses and defeats.
 On October 3, 1918, taking full responsibility for the loss of the war, Tsar Ferdinand abdicated in favor of his son Boris.
 Ferdinand settled in Coburg, where he devoted his time to his favorite pastimes – art, gardening, travel, and history.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.